ember-learn/guides-source/guides/release/upgrading/editions.md

 way.
 This means that when converting a classic component, you will need to add the wrapping element that was there previously to the template (unless it was a tagless component, e.g. `tagName: ''`).

-#### Mixins

-These components do _not_ support Ember mixins.
-Before native classes were available in JavaScript, mixins gave Ember developers some powers that are similar to class inheritance.
-For apps that use mixins, the recommended path is to refactor the mixins to be native classes instead, which the other parts of your app can inherit from.

 #### `...attributes`